zapata-engineering/orquestra-core/docs/guides/circuits.rst

 What this guide covers
 ======================

 This guide is an in-depth dive into the ``Circuit`` class within Orquestra Core.
 In it, we'll cover advanced capabilities that can be performed using ``Circuit``\ s like using symbolic gates, creating your own gates, and building decomposition rules.
-If you're looking for a place to get started, please see :ref:`the basics tutorial <creating_circuits>` before diving into the advanced capabilities here.
+If you're looking for a place to get started, please see :ref:`the basics tutorial <creating_basic_circuits>` before diving into the advanced capabilities here.

 The Problem
 ===========

-In this guide we want to create a QAOA circuit to solve a 3-node, fully-connected maxcut problem.
+In this guide we will use the example of creating a QAOA circuit to solve a 3-node, fully-connected maxcut problem as motivation for showcasing the capabilities of ``Circuit``\ s in Orquestra Core.
 Our :ref:`Basic QAOA Tutorial <qaoa>` walks through using Orquestra Core's built-in QAOA functionality to solve the problem from circuit creation through to a final result.
-Here, to demonstrate capabilities of ``Circuit``\ s, we'll do a simple example and just build the circuit we can use to solve the problem later.
+Here, we'll do a smaller example and build the circuit we can use to solve the problem later.

 Here is the overall circuit we want to build: